ArnaudBelcour/liasis/README.rst

 Installation
 ------------

-The package works on Python 3 (developed on 3.4 and tested on 3.4, 3.5 and 3.6).
+The package works on Python 3.

 Using pip
 ~~~~~~~~~